developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/about/index.md

 ### License Expired

-After the [Mobility DNA Enterprise license](/licensing) expires on a Zebra Professional-series device, a message appears stating that a license is required (see [device screen](./#unlicensed) above) and Device Tracker On-Prem client is no longer functional.
+After the [Mobility DNA Enterprise license](/licensing) expires on a Zebra Professional-series device, a message appears stating that a license is required (see [device screen](./#unlicensed) above) and Device Tracker On-Prem client no longer functions.
 All communication is terminated to the Device Tracker Server.
 Device Tracker On-Prem client can no longer be configured by StageNow or any EMM.
 The Device Tracker On-Prem notification message indicating the service is running remains displayed in the device notification drawer:

 <img style="height:400px" src="dtrk-notification.png"/>
 _Device Tracker On-Prem service_